rickgorman/awesomeq/README.md

 ## Current Bottlenecks and Thoughts on Future Scaling

-* How to meet high-volume requests
   * Where it would fail
+    * Eventually this single instance of node will become overwhelmed by the number of requests coming in per second.
+It will not be able to keep up with the HTTP request queue and will eventually run out of RAM and/or CPU.
   * What would be replaced
-  * What infrastructure / why
-    * spin up multiple instances of the node server and use one of the following strategies:
-      * round-robin
+    * **Summary**
+      * The in-memory O(1) queue will need to be replaced by a persistent O(log n) data store.
+      * The single-instance node server will need to be replaced by a more scalable HTTP handler.
-      * load-balancer
+    * **Server-side**
+      * [AWS Lambda](https://aws.amazon.com/lambda/).
+It has unlimited automatic scaling and pricing is very cost effective.
+The monthly fee for 1k requests per second with a memory footprint of 32MB/request is around $1900/mo.
+      * [AWS DynamoDB](https://aws.amazon.com/dynamodb).
+It has extreme read scalability and integrates well with Lambda.
+Pricing for 1k requests per second runs at $105/mo.
+Storage is negligible for our use case.
+      * This gives us a pricing estimate of $2000/mo.
+Similar AWS SQS pricing for 1k requests per second runs $1200/mo so we're well within a factor of 2 of an optimized AWS service offering.
+By bringing down the memory footprint of our node module, we may be able to reach SQS pricing parity.
-    * additionally:
+    * **Client-side**
-      * transition from in-memory data store to a fast persistent-storage system like DyanmoDB
-      * replace increment-by-one ids with GUIDs
-    * Implement websockets infrastructure
+      * Implement websockets capability for clients.
+This has a couple of immediate benefits:
-      * to reduce HTTP overhead
+        * Reduce HTTP overhead for clients that do continuous work.
-      * to automate retries by triggering when a client disconnects
+        * Automate retries by triggering when a client disconnects.
+For MIA clients this will immediately put their messages back in the ready queue.

 ## TODO
 * Implement more API methods: